dhaval-bari/DBMS-Projects-and-Practicals/10-Projects/Zomato-Database/README.md

 # Zomato Database Project

+## Description
-A relational database project simulating a food delivery platform like Zomato.
+A relational database project simulating a food delivery platform like Zomato using ER diagrams and SQL.

 ---